The best part about oral sedation for dental treatment is that it comes with very few side effects.

 The best part about oral sedation is that it comes with very few side effects.
 For some children, dizziness, headache, and sometimes nausea and mouth dryness are about as complex as symptoms get.
 As with any type of medication, an allergic reaction may occur but oral sedation is a nearly side-effect-free alternative to other forms of dental sedation methods.

 Oral sedation usually lasts long enough to get through simple procedures.
 Once the medication wears off, your child will be ready to go home.
-The sedatives won’t interfere with their breathing once the effects have run their course, so you don’t need to worry about bringing them home or monitoring their airway when they are asleep.

 Safe and Problem-Free